-In response to these statutory requirements, this document defines and records the special architectural and historic interest of the Clifftop Conservation Area and identifies opportunities for enhancement.
-It is in conformity with recently published Historic England guidance as set out in Understanding Place: Conservation Area Designation, Appraisal and Management.
-Additional government guidance regarding the management of historic buildings and conservation areas can be found in "National Planning Policy Framework published in March 2012.
+In response to these statutory requirements, this document defines and records the special architectural and historic interest of the proposed Cliftonville Cliff Top Conservation Area and identifies opportunities for enhancement.
+It is in conformity with recently published English Heritage guidance as set out in Understanding Place: Conservation Area Designation, Appraisal and Management.
+Additional government guidance regarding the management of historic buildings and conservation areas can be found in 'Planning Policy Statement 5: Planning and the Historic Environment' (PPS5), published in March 2010.